thulab/iot-benchmark/sqlite/README.md

 1. Due to the characteristics of SQLite, the benchmark can run directly without deploying a separate database service.
 2. The benchmark stores data in local database files under the directory where the benchmark is run.
 In the original SQLite workflow, the generated files include `${DB_NAME}.db`, and the README also refers to `identifier.sqlite`.
-3. Due to SQLite write concurrency limitations in this module, only one client can write to the database file at the same time, so `CLIENT_NUMBER` must be **1**.
+3. Due to SQLite write concurrency limitations in this module, only one data client can write to the database file at the same time, so `DATA_CLIENT_NUMBER` must be **1**.
+If you use the current shared config template, keeping `SCHEMA_CLIENT_NUMBER=1` is also recommended.

 ## 2. Database setup